rollthecloudinc/quell/architecture/ecosystem/README.md

 * domain: rollthecloud.com

-Tthe cloud based service to rapidly develop druid sites on shared or dedicated cloud infrastructure.
+The cloud based service to rapidly develop druid sites on shared or dedicated cloud infrastructure.

 # Zingurus